KMJorgensen/PeroxidaseAssayTest/README.md

 # About the repository

 Data and R code to reproduce results in the submitted manuscript: \
-Targering Mn-dependent peroxidase activities - considerations and optimizations
+Targeting Mn-dependent peroxidase activities - considerations and optimizations

 By: Erica E. Packard and Karolina Jörgensen